taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 # How to setup build environment on Mac OS X

+>>*[Load firmware with the Nano power switch off and with correct FTDI driver via FTDI-FIO 6-pin breakout adapter (https://www.sparkfun.com/products/9873), or; [perhaps??] via recharging mini-USB port.]*

+>>*See Setup System in the README.md at bottom of https://github.com/Safecast/SafecastBGeigie in the instructions there on programming bGeigie model, for possibly relevant photos on the Nano build ??]*

 >a) MAC - Build (from master by) yourself, or;

 >b) MAC - Use prebuild image.

 >c) MS Windows - Nano firmware installation

->>*[Load firmware with the Nano power switch off and with correct FTDI driver via FTDI-FIO 6-pin breakout adapter (https://www.sparkfun.com/products/9873), or; also [perhaps possible??] via recharging mini-USB port.
-See http://www.ftdichip.com/FTDrivers.htm.*]

->>*On programming Nano firmware, possibly see Setup System in the README.md at bottom of https://github.com/Safecast/SafecastBGeigie for photos and instructions on the bGeigie model ??]*

 # a) Build yourself
 ## Setup for Mac OS X